-Fortunately this overindulgence extends to everything in Die Harder.
+Couple this aggressive intuition with a sequel think that demands every stake possible be raised into the heavens and you end up with a hero who spends the majority of the film seething and screaming at the people around him.
+An interlude in which McClane accidentally roughs up a meek janitor, doesn't apologies, then shakes him down for airport blueprints is a particularly brutal structural grind, one completely at odds with the guy we met in the first film.
+Fortunately this overindulgence extends to everything in Renny Harlin's film.
 A tidal wave of invectives is matched by some truly nasty, brain haemorrhaging violence.
-This is unrestrained, unreconstructed male wish fulfilment cranked all the way up.
-Harder also enjoys a kind of mystique thanks to some BBFC deletions made on its original release.
-Trimmed for a 15 rating then incessantly beamed into my mind on pan and scan VHS, the 18 edit, complete with icicle injury detail, still registers as wonderfully, gleefully, excessive.
+Die Hard 2 is unrestrained; shoot-out wish fulfilment cranked all the way up and featuring an invincible middle-aged avatar.
+Harder also enjoys a particular kind of mystique in the UK thanks to some BBFC deletions made to the film on its original release.
+Trimmed for a 15 rating then incessantly beamed into my mind on a pan and scan VHS, the unedited, widescreen 18 edit - complete with icicle injury detail and gooey pistol wounds - still registers as wonderfully, gleefully, excessive.